 I know and am comfortable with my ABCs: What next?

 A previous mentor once suggested picking a “home” theory and/or technique to fall back on when you’re not sure where to start.
-Different theories and techniques are certainly more effective with different client populations, so there’s nothing wrong with being a bit eclectic, but as a therapist you will be working with people who are their most overwhelmed, anxious confused, angry or sad.
+Different theories and techniques are certainly more effective with different client populations, so there’s nothing wrong with being a bit eclectic, but as a therapist, you will be working with people who are most overwhelmed, anxious confused, angry, or sad.
 It’s likely you won’t always know where to start or what to say.
 This makes sense, because it’s likely for many new to therapy that they don’t know what the “right” thing to say is either, and they’re the premier expert on themselves.